Get free advice and support

 Together with your mentor, you will work on what you find most challenging, from creating a great CV to developing your interview technique.

-Our key focus is now supporting young people (18-24 years old), who are most impacted by unemployment as a result of coronavirus.
-However we are still supporting parents and carers who want to return to work after a career break.
-Due to the pandemic, sessions are taking place remotely (telephone, email or video conferencing).
+In response to the pandemic, we are currently supporting young people starting out in their careers (aged 18-24) and parents and carers (of any age) who want to return to work after a career break.
+Sessions are taking place remotely (telephone, email or video conferencing).

 How does it work?